Kosinkadink/jno/README.md

 depending on what you plan on doing - setglobal means a local .jno with exec_dir set to NULL will use the global exec_dir instead.

 Once exec_dir is set, jno is ready to go.
 You should change the global and local settings to your liking - the options are documented below.
+Global settings are stored in the local user's home folder in a *.jnoglobal.jno* file.

 # Usage
 The commands supported are: